Akbash

 • History

 The Akbash Dog, a majestic white livestock guardian breed, traces its roots to the plains and mountains of western Turkey.
-While the exact origins of this breed remain somewhat obscure, it stands as an ancient and pure lineage with a unique combination of Mastiff and gazehound characteristics.
+While the exact origins of this breed remain somewhat obscure, it stands as an ancient and pure lineage with a unique combination of Tibetan Mastiff and gazehound characteristics.
 A pivotal moment for the Turkish Akbash dog came in 1980 when the U.S. Department of Agriculture incorporated these magnificent guardians into its Predator Control Program.

 1. Akbash DogAkbash Dog - Source: Research Gate